VEER1205/hackwave/README.md

 ---

-**⚠️ Disclaimer**: This is an educational platform for learning trading concepts.
+**Disclaimer**: This is an educational platform for learning trading concepts.
 Virtual trading results do not guarantee real-world trading success.
 Always consult with financial advisors before making investment decisions.